The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 I’ve mentioned the fight-or-flight response – also known as the stress response – many times throughout this article with brief explanations so far.

-To put its function into the simplest terms: the stress response is a system to get you energy when you need it.
+The stress response is a system to get you energy when you need it.
 In most cases, this would be a dangerous or threatening situation – whether it is real or imagined.

 The stress response can function for any length of time (although it will always end) depending on the situation and the response needed.